Web Key IT’s 16 Steps

 - Large size text requires a contrast ratio of 3:1 for level AA

-Informative icons, user interface components, borders for input fields, graphical objects all require a contrast of at least 3:1 with the background
+Informative icons, user interface components, borders for input fields, graphical objects all require contrast of at least 3:1 with the background

 Mobile Considerations